AlexMisra1/AlexMisra1.github.io/_posts/2024-07-13-bayarea-rtp.md

 ### RTP’s Climate

-Like much of the Eastern states, North Carolina's general climate is classified as humid subtropical.
+Like many of the Eastern states, North Carolina's general climate is classified as humid subtropical.

 #### More In-land Climate